-12.1 Filters and monitoring
+12.2 Filters and monitoring

-As a governing body / proprietor we will do all we reasonably can to limit children's exposure to the risks outlined above from the school or college's IT system.
+As a Governing Body / Proprietor we will do all we reasonably can to limit children's exposure to the risks outlined above from the school or college's IT system.
 We will ensure our school has the appropriate filters and monitoring systems in place.
 We will consider our prevent duties when identifying what filters and monitoring to adopt.
 We will also consider the advice given by the .UK Safer Internet Centre, found here.

-Our school will also consider further guidance contained within Keeping Children Safe in Education 2018, page 93, in respect of procurement decisions regarding what system to adopt.
+Our school will also consider further guidance contained within Keeping Children Safe in Education 2019, page 93, in respect of procurement decisions regarding what system to adopt.

-12.2 Mobile devices
+12.3 Mobile devices

-Our school / college recognises that many children have unlimited and unrestricted access to the internet via 3G and 4G in particular and our school will carefully consider how this is managed on our premises and issue specific guidance for pupils and staff in respect of this.
+Our school / college recognises that many children have unlimited and unrestricted access to the internet via 3G, 4G and in the future 5G, in particular and our school will carefully consider how this is managed on our premises and issue specific guidance for pupils and staff in respect of this.

-12.3 Reviewing online safety
+12.4 Reviewing online safety

-Our governing body / proprietor understands that technology in this area evolves and changes rapidly and we will therefore keep the matter under regular review, by for example, using a relevant assessment tool found here
+Our Governing Body / Proprietor understands that technology in this area evolves and changes rapidly and we will therefore keep the matter under regular review, by for example, using a relevant assessment tool found here